adipolak/ms-build-e2e-ml-bigdata/README.md

 # MS-Build 2020: Building an End-to-End ML Pipeline for Big Data​

-This repo hold the step by step tutorial and resource for you to restore the Microsoft Build 2020 - Session demo on bulding end to end machine learning pipeline for big data.
+This repo hold the step by step tutorial and resource for you to create the Microsoft Build 2020 - Session demo on Bulding End to End Machine Learning pipelines for Big Data.

 ### Prerequisites: